 Stories among waters

-Starting from Murighiol to Saint George town, travelling through all the channels of the Danube Delta by boat, you feel how the time stops for a moment and reconfigures the past.
+Starting from Murighiol to Saint George town, travelling through all the channels of the Danube Delta by boat, you feel how time stops for a moment and reconfigures the past.
 Then, slowly, you add to the past new elements of modernity, offering other view to the wild channels, to the locals and to the ancient traditions.
-The Danube Delta is a story that should be lived from sunrise, once with the first glimpses of light in the morning, to the sunset.
+The Danube Delta is a story that should be lived from sunrise, once with the first glimpses of light in the morning, till sunset.